undergrad-partner-school

 Financial Aid

-Financial help for students comes in different forms: grants, loans, scholarships, or work-study programs.
-Check out some recent data to get the info about need-based and non-need-based monetary aid students could get at Washington Adventist University.
+Grants, loans, scholarships, work-study programs: these are all different types of financial support available to students.
+Check out some recent data to get the info about need-based and non-need-based aid available at Washington Adventist University.

 Need-based

-900 students acquired some form of need-based financial aid.
+There were 900 students who acquired need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at Washington Adventist University is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need amounted to 900.
-The amount of federal need-based scholarships/grants awarded to the students at this institution reached $3,527,264, and state $888,202.
+The total number of students (including freshmen) who were determined to have financial need was estimated to be 900.
+The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $3,527,264, and state $888,202.
 The students of Washington Adventist University received the -institutional need-based aid in the amount of $3,233,600, and external in the amount of $1,128,286.

 $7,000